 2. It Will Bring Equality In The Society

 Inequality and discrimination always starts at the root level.
 A boy goes to school and his sister comes back simply because she is a girl.
 Girl feel of discrimination compare with the boy’s mind.
 He feels that he is superior simply because he is a boy and there is no logic to prove it.
 Boy and girl are same education level in the college and school, but in the mind set of boys that is they have a right to education and girls are not. this type of mid set in our country.
 When women participate in education by going to schools and colleges with boys, boys realize the basic rights of education and are unable to develop superiority.
-Therefore, educating women with men promotes the idea of equality and democracy.
+Therefore, educating women with men promotes the idea of

 3. Builds Their Confidence for Independent

 This is true that education makes men and women independent.
 Education provides us skills to empower others to provide services for livelihood.
 If women/girl becomes educated they earn for themselves and not depend on their family.
 It boosts their confidence level and lets them make their own decisions.

 4. It Makes the Development of the Nation